vadimv/server-components/README.md

 ### Routing and path mapping

-To resolve an initial application state from an HTTP request during the first rendering, create a routing function and provide it as an application's parameter:
+To resolve an initial application state from an HTTP request during the page's initial rendering, create a routing function and provide it as an application's parameter:

 ```java
     private CompletableFuture<State> routes(HttpRequest request) {